flowmitry/winterflow-agent/README.md

 curl -fsSL https://get.winterflow.io/agent | sudo bash
 ```

-The installation process includes the setup of necessary dependencies(`curl jq`) and the generation of a unique
+The installation process includes the generation of a unique
 6-character code.
 This code is required for your server's registration
 at [https://app.winterflow.io](https://app.winterflow.io).

 ## Manual Agent installation

 You can manually download and execute the [./install.sh](./install.sh) script with `sudo`.

-Use `sudo source install.sh --force` if you use Debian-based distributive outside of recommended.

 ### Manual Agent Registration